deepjyoti30/simber/docs/en/docs/colors.md

 ## Color names

-The single character map of the colors to the proper color is listen in the following table
+The single character map of the colors to the proper color is listed in the following table

 | Color | character |
 | ----- | --------- |